Anassatti/Data-Scientist-Job-UK/README.md

 Analysis of Data Scientists job market in UK

-Analysis of Data Science jobs in the UK:

 Project Overview

 * Analysis over 7000 jobs descriptions from CSV data file, from Indeed python.